Joel Atlas Skirble

 Joel’s life continued to mirror the values he learned from his parents.
 He had a life-long interest in politics, reading, art, film and travel.
 He established strong ties with Israel and managed the Jewish Foundation of Greater Pittsburgh Rafa and Paula Atlas Endowment, dedicated to supporting research in security and peace studies in Israel.
 He was an ardent supporter of Israel, leaving a legacy gift in his will to the American Israel Public Affairs Committee.
 AIPAC Washington Area director Deborah Adler writes, “He was an ardent Zionist and pro-Israel advocate.
 He led by example and we could always depend on him to stand on the front lines in the fight to keep Israel safe and secure.”

-Joel earned an undergraduate degree in political science from Pennsylvania State University, a law degree from the University of University of Pittsburgh and a masters degree in law from George Washington University’s Urban Law Institute while simultaneously serving in VISTA.
+Joel earned an undergraduate degree in political science from Pennsylvania State University, a law degree from the University of Pittsburgh and a masters degree in law from George Washington University’s Urban Law Institute while simultaneously serving in VISTA, a federal anti-poverty program administered under AmeriCorps.